Classifying texts with tidyllm

 effectively used to tackle complex text classification tasks.
 By walking

-through the process step-by-step, from sample selection and prompt
+through a typical process step-by-step, from sample selection and prompt

 design to model testing and optimization, we’ve highlighted the